maltsev-dev/maltsev-dev.github.io/content/rust_ownership.md

 Also, you may to call drop explicitly `drop(s1);` - the variable s1 will become uninitialized, the memory associated with its value will be cleared.

 ## Ownership transfer
+### For Copy types
+* Move == Copy
+* Objects that do not own resources after move **remain accessible** after move
+* All Primitive
+* If a composite type consists of Copy types - it itself becomes Copy

+### For non-Copy types
+* When move is performed, the internal structure (ptr, len, cap) of the Stack is transferred to the new owner.
+The data pointed to by ptr on the Heap is not moved.
+* The old owner is no longer accessible.

 The string "hello" is in the heap.

 {{ img(src = "/images/rust_mastering/rust_ownership.png") }}